MarcoMengoli/marcomengoli.github.io/_posts/2016-01-26-python-excel.md

 Python has a lot of very useful libraries, one of these is *openpyxl*, which gives you the possibility to work with Excel spreadsheets with semplicity.

 In this post we will use the Python2 version of the library.
-The version for Python3 is also available, and shall also be compatible with this one.
+The version for Python3 is also available, and should also be compatible with this one.

 The full project documentation is available [here](http://openpyxl.readthedocs.org/en/2.3.3/).